 If you don’t have enough light in your kitchen, try one of these Smart Herb Gardens by Click and Grow.
 This is a hands-off system that takes care of your plants for you.
 You can use the Basil cartridges that come with the system or refill it with your own favorite herb plants.

 These herb garden kits have a self-controlled system that gives your plant all the water, air and nutrients it needs to thrive.
 All you have to do is plug it into an outlet and fill the water tank about once a month.
-A great system for the busy cook or beginners.
+A great system for the busy cook, beginners or anyone that enjoys fresh herbs year round.

-The last on our indoor list is the Mason Jar Herb Garden.
-Perfect for DIYers, this a kit that comes with 4 mason jars, growing medium, herb seeds (Basil, Cilantro, Parsley & Mint) and plant markets.
+The last on our indoor list is an herb garden kit.
+Perfect for DIYers, this a kit that comes with 3 rustic ceramic planters, growing medium, plant markers and herb seeds (Basil, Chives, and Sage).

 This is another great hostess gift or easy way to get started growing culinary herbs.
-All four varieties grow well indoors and add a delightful fragrance to the kitchen garden.
+All three varieties grow well indoors and add a delightful fragrance to the kitchen garden.
+The window sill suction cup shelf is an inventive way to mount the herb planters, especially if your window sills are not wide enough for an indoor garden.
+They offer a low profile and can be placed in just the right sunny spot.

 Outdoor Herb Garden Ideas